Nanos and risks: don’t repeat the mistakes of the past

-“The danger of lead additives in gasoline was discovered in the 1930s and leaded gasoline was banned in 2000.
-The carcinogenic role of asbestos was demonstrated in the 1930s and it was not until the 1990s for the first prohibition laws to come into force.
-The responsibility of tobacco in lung cancer was highlighted by the study of Doll en Hill and 1950 and the first effective laws against tobacco appeared more than thirty years later.
-The harmful effects of excessive sugar consumption were evident at the beginning of the 1960th century and the first alarms were raised in the XNUMXs.
+“The danger of lead additives in gasoline was discovered in the 1930s and leaded gasoline was permanently banned in 2000.
+The carcinogenic role of asbestos was demonstrated in the 1930’s and it was not until the 1990’s that the first prohibition laws came into effect.
+The responsibility of tobacco in lung cancer was highlighted by the Doll study in Hill and 1950 and the first effective laws against tobacco appeared more than thirty years later.
+The harmful effects of excessive sugar consumption were evident at the beginning of the 20th century and the first alarms were triggered in the 1960s.

-These examples, among the best known, show an incompressible delay of 30 to 60 years between proof of harmfulness and the first legislation intended to reduce it.
+These examples, among the best known, show an incompressible delay of 30 to 60 years between the proof of a harmfulness and the first legislations intended to reduce it.
 The length of this delay is linked to the power of the lobbies and their expertise in “agnotology”.
-This neologism of Proctor designates the “science" consisting in producing doubt and ignorance, its simple principle is based on a cascade ofamalgams: any study being always open to criticism, criticism becomes equivalent to an absence of proof, and the absence of proof is then assimilated to an absence of harm.
-The mainstream media are its natural amplifier, since their vitality comes from polemics and the plurality of words..
+This neologism of Proctor designates the “science” of producing doubt and misunderstanding, its simple principle is based on a cascade ofamalgams: since any study is always open to criticism, criticism becomes equivalent to an absence of proof, and the absence of proof is then assimilated to an absence of nuisance.
+The mainstream media are the natural amplifier of this, since their vitality comes from controversy and plurality of words.”.

 Stéphane Foucart – Irrationality(s), November 15, 2013

-“Science thus lags behind the formidable capacity for innovation in industry.
-Knowing that the regulations themselves are structurally behind science, the irrationality trial against the opponents of the “nanos” takes on a rather paradoxical dimension.
-Because if it is not reasonable to advocate the abandonment of research on these objects with such great promise, it does not seem very rational either to have generalized their use without having better explored the risks..
+“Science is thus lagging behind industry’s tremendous capacity for innovation.
+Knowing that regulation is itself structurally behind science, the trial of irrationality made to the opponents of “nanos” takes a rather paradoxical dimension.
+For if it is not reasonable to advocate the abandonment of research on these objects with such great promises, it does not seem very rational either to have generalized their use without having better explored the risks.

-Disqualification for irrationality is an old refrain: in 1992, the famous Heidelberg appeal (signed by hundreds of scholars) already castigated the “irrational prejudices” of environmental defense movements.
-The Heidelberg appeal already installed the idea that any demand for a healthy environment, formulated outside the scientific establishment, was suspect of irrationality.
-It was realized, but a bit late, that the asbestos industry was behind the text.”
+Disqualification on the grounds of irrationality is an old antiphon: in 1992, the famous Heidelberg Appeal (signed by hundreds of scientists) already castigated the “irrational prejudices” of environmental movements.
+The Heidelberg appeal already established the idea that any demand for a healthy environment, formulated outside the scientific establishment, was suspect of irrationality.
+We realized, but a little late, that the asbestos industry was behind the text.”

-Collectives of researchers – Scientific innovation: the voice of the citizens!
+Collectives of researchers – Scientific innovation: the citizens’ voice!
 October 29, 2013

-"more than a century of scientific and technical development has shown us that if this development has made it possible in certain areas to improve the living conditions of men and the environment, the opposite has unfortunately largely manifested itself in many areas. (biodiversity, climate, atmospheric and marine pollution, technological accidents, etc.).
-The need for society to control these developments is now obvious”
+“More than a century of scientific and technical development has shown us that if this development has allowed in some areas to improve the living conditions of humans and the environment, the opposite has unfortunately been widely manifested in many areas (biodiversity, climate, air and sea pollution, technological accidents…).
+The need for society to control these developments is now obvious.

-“When we talk about the risks of new technologies, nanotechnologies are certainly a textbook case. (…) Nanoparticles obviously raise health safety issues because their size allows them to cross biological barriers.
+“When it comes to the risks of new technologies, nanotechnology is certainly a case in point. (…) Nanoparticles obviously raise health safety issues because their size allows them to cross biological barriers.
 The rapid development of this market will lead to increased human exposure.
-This is the only certainty that we have, because for the rest, we face more questions than answers.
+This is the only certainty we have, because for the rest, we face more questions than answers.
 Some toxicological studies show that they can induce pathological processes.
-At this stage, it is a signal more than a proof.
-In reality, this is an area of greatest uncertainty. and it is in this that it is a textbook case.
-Getting to market is happening at such a pace that risk assessment capabilities can’t keep up.”
+At this point, it is a signal more than a proof.
+In reality, this is an area of maximum uncertainty and that’s what makes it a textbook case.
+It’s coming to market at such a pace that the risk assessment capabilities can’t keep up.”

 European Environment Agency (EEA) – Early signals and late lessons, vol. 2, January 2013

-Historical case studies show that warnings were ignored or brushed aside until health and environmental damage became unavoidable.
-In some cases, companies have favored short-term profits over public safety by hiding or ignoring the existence of potential risks.
-In other cases, scientists have minimized the risks, sometimes under pressure from interest groups.
+Historical case studies show that warnings were ignored or discounted until the health and environmental damage became unavoidable.
+In some cases, companies have prioritized short-term profits over public safety by hiding or ignoring the existence of potential risks.
+In other cases, scientists have downplayed the risks, sometimes under pressure from interest groups.
 These lessons could help us to avoid harmful consequences caused by new technologies.
-Five of these stories also illustrate the benefits of being quick to respond to warning signs.
+Five of these stories also illustrate the benefits of reacting quickly to early warning signs.

-Favoring the precautionary principle is almost always beneficial – following the analysis of 88 cases of alleged “false alarms”, the authors of the report only validated four of them.
+Favouring the precautionary principle is almost always beneficial – after analysing 88 cases of so-called “false alarms”, the authors of the report validated only four.
 The report also shows that precautionary measures often stimulate rather than stifle innovation.”

-A question, a remark ?
-This sheet produced by AVICENN is intended to be supplemented and updated.
+A question, a comment?
+This sheet realized by AVICENN is intended to be completed and updated.
 Please feel free to contribute.

 This sheet was originally created in November 2013